entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents-Class/03_ProjectTracking/03-Detailed-Speculative-Proposal.md

 This proposal is meant to be **detailed but not necessarily correct**—the goal is to **commit to specifics** even if they feel incorrect or you know they will change later.
 The act of defining clear ideas now will help you iterate, refine, and improve your project over time.

+Once complete, add this file to your GitHub folder in the "Projects" Directory.
+Make sure to use your branch, and then we will merge during class.

 ### **Key Principles**
 - **Specificity over Generality** – A vague idea cannot be built.
 Be as detailed as possible.
 - **Speculative, Not Final** – You will revise your ideas as you progress.